Updated August 2026

 Cons: weaker on sales-specific workflows, CRM integrations are lighter than Fireflies or Laxis, transcription accuracy is in the middle of the pack, value depends on whether your team actually acts on the analytics.

-Pros: best AI noise cancellation in the category, transcription accuracy is lifted by the cleaner audio input, cheapest Pro tier on this list at $8/user/mo, useful for support teams and remote-first companies, mobile and desktop apps.
+Pros: best AI noise cancellation in the category, transcription accuracy is lifted by the cleaner audio input, cheapest paid tier on this list at $8/user/mo on annual billing, useful for support teams and remote-first companies, mobile and desktop apps.

-Cons: meeting AI features are newer and less polished than Fireflies or Avoma, CRM integrations are lighter, free tier limit of two meetings per day is tight for daily users, not a sales-coaching tool.
+Cons: the perpetual free plan was replaced by a 7-day trial in 2026, so there is no way to keep using Krisp for free, meeting AI features are newer and less polished than Fireflies or Avoma, CRM integrations are lighter, not a sales-coaching tool.

 Rev is the Otter alternative for users who need transcription accuracy that no AI tool can match.
-The Rev platform combines AI transcription (which is in the same 90-95% accuracy band as Otter, Fireflies and Laxis) with the option to upgrade any file to human transcription at $1.99 per minute — reaching near 99% accuracy on clean audio with proper punctuation, speaker labels and verbatim or non-verbatim styles.
+The Rev platform combines AI transcription (which is in the same 90-95% accuracy band as Otter, Fireflies and Laxis) with the option to upgrade any file to expert human transcription, which Rev advertises at 99% accuracy, with proper punctuation, speaker labels and verbatim or non-verbatim styles.
 For journalists transcribing interviews, podcasters publishing show transcripts, legal teams preparing depositions or researchers working with academic recordings, that human option is the differentiator no other tool on this list provides.

-Pros: human transcription option at $1.99/min reaches near 99% accuracy, AI transcription is solid, strong meeting bot, useful for journalists, legal and academic users, clean export formats including verbatim transcripts.
+Pros: expert human transcription option advertised at 99% accuracy, a free $0 subscription tier, AI transcription is solid, strong meeting bot, useful for journalists, legal and academic users, clean export formats including verbatim transcripts.

 Cons: human transcription is an additional charge per minute, AI features are less differentiated than Fireflies or Laxis, conversation analytics are basic, not designed for sales coaching workflows.